ReComp-team/MeerKATinIRIS/README.md

 ## To run on IRIS:

-To submit the 'run-meerkat.sh' job to IRIS, 'job-meerkat.py' is used and this can be run by using following command.
+To submit the 'run-meerkat-on-iris.sh' job to IRIS, 'job-meerkat.py' is used and this can be run by using following command.
 If there is any permission denied errors shown, use ```chmod u+x job-meerkat.py``` to give permission.

 ```
 ./job-meerkat.py